 Customers can always edit their information if necessary—and some will—but this design choice will save the vast majority from typing or even auto-filling the same content twice.

-The Compounding Effect of Cart Abandonment Strategies
+The Compounding Effect When You Reduce Cart Abandonment

 Let’s face it, there are way more people visiting your site and not buying anything than there are people making purchases.
 You’ll never be able to convert 100% of your prospects into customers.